Updated April 29, 2021

 What’s the deadline to contribute and still get a tax credit?

-Donations to OSF that are postmarked by December 31, 2016, will count as charitable contribution made during 2016.
+Donations to OSF that are postmarked by December 31, will count as charitable contribution made during that calendar tax year.

-The tax credit that you get for donating to OSF in 2016 may be claimed when you file your tax return for 2016.
-Federal and state tax deductions for your charitable contribution to OSF in 2016 may also be claimed when filing your 2016 tax returns.
+The tax credit that you get for donating to OSF may be claimed when you file your tax return the following year.
+Federal and state tax deductions for your charitable contribution to OSF may also be claimed, if you itemize, when filing your annual tax returns.

 Making Donations to OSF